Olipear/Portfolio/src/pages/projects/project-1.md

       * The mobile experience is mostly in support of a later purchase on desktop, the spinner needs to work well on mobile devices.

+      * The configurator should save the current selection in a cookie so a returning user does not lose their selections.

       #### Initial wireframes